orbitbot/Skeleton-skeleton/README.md

 $ npm install
 $ gulp
 ```
 ... and open [http://localhost:8080](http://localhost:8080) in a browser.
+Edit the source index.html file and the Skeleton LESS, Gulp & BrowserSync will update your browser page automagically on file save.
+Mix in whatever else you need to flesh out your site.
+It's still just a starting point, but this time with a toolchain bolted on for speedy developing.

+Use the provided ```gulp minify``` task to minfiy your distribution CSS.

 ## License

-All parts of Skeleton are free to use and abuse under the [open-source MIT license](http://opensource.org/licenses/mit-license.php).
+All parts of Skeleton & the Skeleton-skeleton are free to use and abuse under the [open-source MIT license](http://opensource.org/licenses/mit-license.php).

 ## Acknowledgement